Svadilfvari/Svadilfvari/README.md

 ## 📌 Featured Projects

 ### 🧠 NeuroInfinity – BCI-Controlled Robotic Arm in VR
-🔗 <a href="https://my-portfolio-navy-one-84.vercel.app/neuroinfinity">Project page</a> | 🛠️ Python, Unity, ROS, ML
+🔗 <a href="https://my-portfolio-navy-one-84.vercel.app/neuroinfinity">Project page</a> | 🛠️ Python, Unity, C#, ML

 - Led 6-person team to prototype a brain-controlled robotic arm in VR
-- Built EEG signal decoder + ROS-based control loop
+- Built EEG signal decoder + Unity-based control loop
 - Achieved stable control using deep learning classifier models
 - **Shortlisted for a 1-year grant (~€100k) by INRIA (final round)**
 - **Recruited a Scientific Advisor and a Co-founder** to advance product and research roadmap